'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 Who hasn't felt beaten, bruised and battered, turned on the radio and belted this tune at the top of their range while driving down a road?

-I fell in love with this song and a lot of Tom Petty songs when I joined the US Coast Guard.
+I fell in love with this song and a lot of Tom Petty songs when I joined the U.S. Coast Guard.
 I was stationed on a river boat in Iowa, and I was a closeted gay kid from Nebraska.
 I felt really out of place, and I felt like I was lost, wondering what I had done, if I had made a mistake.
 I joined the military immediately following 9/11, as an impulsive response to a surge of patriotism and the pull to do something.
 Like all good moments when I've gone out on a limb, joining the Coast Guard turned out to be one of the best decisions I've ever made.

 Tom's Petty's music served as a soundtrack to these tough times, and got me through a lot of seemingly hopeless personal moments as I struggled with my sexuality in a "don't ask, don't tell" military service.
 I'm happy that this policy is no longer in place.